fordsfords/vti-market-status/README.md

 3. If prompted, click "I understand my workflows, go ahead and enable them"
 4. You should see the "Update VTI Market Status" workflow listed

-### 4. Enable GitHub Pages
+### 4. Set Workflow Permissions

+**Important:** This step is required or the workflow will fail with a 403 permission error.

-1. Go to Settings → Pages (left sidebar)
+1. Go to Settings → Actions → General (left sidebar)
-2. Under "Source", select "Deploy from a branch"
-3. Under "Branch", select `gh-pages` and folder `/` (root)
+2. Scroll down to "Workflow permissions"
+3. Select "Read and write permissions"
 4. Click "Save"
-5. **Note:** The `gh-pages` branch won't exist until you run the workflow for the first time
-6. After running the workflow once, refresh the Pages settings and you'll see your site URL

 ### 5. Run the Workflow Manually (First Time)